Yamato Takeru: Legendary narrative

 Prince Takeru slew his elder brother Prince Ōusu (大碓皇子, Ōusu no Miko).
-His father, the emperor Keikō, feared his brutal temperament.
-To keep him at a distance, the father sent him to Izumo Province, today the eastern part of Shimane Prefecture, and then the land of Kumaso, today Kumamoto Prefecture.
-However, Takeru succeeded in defeating his enemies, in the latter case by cross-dressing as a maid attendant at a drinking party.
+His father, Emperor Keikō, feared his brutal temperament.
+To keep him at a distance, the emperor sent his son to the land of Kumaso, today Kumamoto Prefecture, and then the Izumo Province, today the eastern part of Shimane Prefecture, to defeat rebels.
+However, Takeru succeeded in defeating his enemies.
+In the latter case, the prince used trickery by befriending his enemy and exchanging swords with him before a duel.
+Due to receiving a wooden sword, the enemy was slain.

+In the land of the Kumaso, the prince achieved victory by cross-dressing as a maid attendant at a Kumaso drinking party to get close to his targets and slay them.
 One of the enemies he defeated praised him and gave him the title Yamato Takeru, meaning The Brave of Yamato.
-But Emperor Keikō's mind was unchanged.
+The prince also defeated several deities.
+He returned triumphant, but Emperor Keikō's mind was unchanged.

 Keikō sent Yamato Takeru to the eastern land whose people disobeyed the imperial court.
+The prince was ordered to defeat the rebels and savage deities of that land.
 Yamato Takeru met his aunt Princess Yamato-hime, the highest priestess of Amaterasu at Ise Grand Shrine (in Ise Province) and grieved, "my father wishes I would die?"
 Princess Yamatohime-no-mikoto showed him compassion and lent him a holy sword named Ame no Murakumo no tsurugi (Kusanagi no tsurugi), which Susanoo, the brother god of Amaterasu, found in the body of the eight-headed great serpent, Yamata no Orochi.

 Yamato Takeru went to the eastern land.
-He lost his wife Oto tachibana-hime during a storm when she sacrificed herself to soothe the anger of the sea god.
-He defeated many enemies in the eastern land, and legend has it that he and a local old man composed the first sedōka in Kai Province with Mount Tsukuba (now in Ibaraki Prefecture) as its theme.
-On his return he blasphemed a local god of Mount Ibuki, which sits on the border of Ōmi Province and Mino Province.
-The god cursed him with disease and he fell ill.
+He lost his wife Ototachibana-hime during a storm when she sacrificed herself to soothe the anger of the sea god.
+He defeated many enemies in the eastern land.
+On one incident, he was lured into a trap by a treacherous lord who tried to burn him alive in an open grassland.
+Desperately, Yamato Takeru used the Ame-no-Murakumo-no-Tsurugi to cut back the grass and remove fuel from the fire, but in doing so, he discovered that the sword enabled him to control the wind and cause it to move in the direction of his swing.
+Taking advantage of this magic, Yamato Takeru used his other gift from his aunt, fire strikers, to enlarge the fire in the direction of the lord and his men, and he used the winds controlled by the sword to sweep the blaze toward them.
+In triumph, Yamato Takeru renamed the sword Kusanagi-no-Tsurugi ("Grass-Cutting Sword") to commemorate his narrow escape and victory.
+On another incident, he encountered and killed the deity of Ashigara pass.